Vincent-glitch/Excel-Scripting-VBA/README.md

 * Conditional formatting that will highlight positive change in green and negative change in red.

-Solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+Solution will also return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".